SNR-Tech-Bytes/HA-Weather-Dashboard/README.md

 ![Alt text](Weather%20Dashboard%20Demo.jpeg)

-AI Disclosure: I had AI sanitize my YAMLs and write this readme.
+AI Disclosure: I had AI sanitize and harden these YAMLs and write this readme.
 I have since tested this on my setup and it works but YMMV.

 ## Required HACS custom cards